How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 In 2012, JT Marino launched a website without a product or a company, just a grainy stock photo of a mattress.
-He and his cofounder wanted to see how people would respond to their idea for a new kind of mattress buying experience.
+He and his co-founder wanted to see how people would respond to their idea for a new kind of mattress buying experience.
 They made a sale within 15 minutes.
-“So we shut the site down and quit our jobs.”
+That idea and test turned into Tuft & Needle, which became one of the most successful mattress companies in the world, merging with Serta Simmons Bedding in September 2018.

 No matter your business, no one knows if you’re legit when you first set up shop.
-That’s why social proof is the primary driver of customer trust.
-Plus, reviews have a real impact on a company’s success.
-People spend an extra 31 percent on businesses with positive reviews, and every Yelp star is equal to a five to nine percent sales jump.
+That’s why social proof is the primary driver of customer success and trust.
+Consider the metrics: According to the Medill Spiegel Research Center, a product with five reviews has a 270% greater chance of being purchased than a product with no reviews.

-To JT, tapping into the power of customer feedback is the only way for a tiny brand to achieve exponential growth.
-Having a lot of positive reviews will help people discover you and take a risk with what you offer.
+Choosing to leverage the power of customer feedback is how a fledgling brand can achieve exponential growth.
+It’s a customer-led growth strategy (a CLG strategy), as opposed to sales-led growth or product-led growth.
+Having a lot of positive reviews will help potential new customers discover you and take a risk with what you offer.
 And if you sell exclusively online, a review is the crucial way your customers can see what your product is like before taking the plunge.

 How to ace the review site decision

 How do you choose the right review site?
-First, think about where your potential customers are likely to look for you.
+When prioritizing, think about where your potential customers are likely to look for you.

 If you have a daycare, a Yelp or Google page might be a solid option.
 If you own a bed and breakfast, TripAdvisor, Yelp, and a Google page might be good matches since out-of-towners visit those sites when searching for hotel rooms.
 Own multiple locations in different geographic areas?
 Set up a page for every spot where people can find you.